-Most of the investments of the Company are or will be equity

-securities acquired directly from small companies.
+Most of the investments of the Company are or will be equity securities acquired directly from small companies.
+The Company makes many of its portfolio investments with the view of holding them for a number of years.
 The Company's portfolio of equity securities are and will usually be subject to restrictions on resale or otherwise have no established trading market.
 The illiquidity of most of the Company's portfolio of equity securities may adversely affect the ability of the Company to dispose of such securities at times when it may be advantageous for the Company to liquidate such investments.